leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/navigation.rst

       Moving up zooms out and moving down zooms in.
    Horizontal
       Moving left zooms in and moving right zooms out.
-Invert Zoom Direction
-   Inverts the Zoom direction for *Dolly* and *Continue* zooming.
-Invert Wheel Zoom Direction
-   Inverts the direction of the mouse wheel zoom.

 .. _prefs-zoom-mouse-pos: